z3h4/useful-commands/HTML & CSS/html.md

 ## `<body>` element

-- Here we add elements that would appear on our page
+- Here we add elements that would appear on our page.

 ### Text